jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-07-getting-started-with-pyflink-on-aws-part-3/index.md

 ## Architecture

-The Python source data generator (*producer.py*) sends random stock price records into a Kafka topic.
+The Python source data generator sends random stock price records into a Kafka topic.
 The messages in the source topic are consumed by a Flink application, and it just writes those messages into a different sink topic.
+As the Kafka cluster is deployed in private subnets, a VPN server is used to generate records from the developer machine.
 This is the simplest application of the AWS guide, and you may try [other examples](https://github.com/aws-samples/pyflink-getting-started/tree/main/pyflink-examples) if interested.

 ![](featured.png#center)